eZanmoto/Bake/doc/functional_specification.md

     bake --owner 'Sean Kelleher' --email ezanmoto@gmail.com -v "$@"

+#### Support for Mutually Exclusive Types

+This section discusses the need for mutually exclusive project types, such as two projects whose compilation depends on a specific environment or compiler/interpreter implementation.

+This functionality would clutter up the project templates with implementation-specific (and therefore, not general, or necessarily widely-adopted) code.

+It would complicate the generation process, by adding more rules and checks at project generation time.

+It would add redundancy to files, as every pair of exclusive projects would need to list each other, possibly resulting in bugs due to one project being listed as exclusive of another who doesn't think it is, or else, duplicating checks.

+It would complicate testing, as some generated projects would have to be tested with specific compilers and interpreters.

+The benefit of this feature (minor convenience for what appears to be a small subset of use cases) is vastly overshadowed by its drawbacks, and will not be included.

 ### Project Templates

 Project templates are located in the $BAKE\templates directory.
 An environment